dowling-john/DjanGopher/ReadMe.md

 Philosophy of the project
 -----
-    - Minimal use of external librarys
+    - Minimal use of external libraries
         - External libraries bring increased security risks, minimising this risk is one of the top priorities.

     - Ease of Use